 Start encouraging student voice with Nearpod

-Opening doors and encouraging students to be dynamic participants in the learning process opens a world of opportunities for your students.
+Opening doors and encouraging students to be dynamic participants in the learning method opens a world of opportunities for your students.
 Encouraging “quiet” students to dial down the panic and anxiety and experience the joy of learning and the opportunity it brings can be the best gift you can give your kids.
 It paves the way for confident, competent lifelong learners who unlock their inner talents and find purpose in life.
+Incorporating student voice in the classroom empowers them to share their own student perspective, which is essential for fostering student agency across different types of schools.

-Implementing these tips takes a little more time and thought.
-Still, planning activities with all students in mind can result in a rich, dynamic, and inclusive learning environment where all students matter and all have a voice.
+If you’re still asking yourself “Why is student voice important in education?” and feel discouraged because implementing these tips takes a little more time and thought, remember that planning meaningful activities with all students in mind can result in a rich, dynamic, and inclusive learning environment where all students matter and all have a voice.
 Who knows.
 That passive student at the back of the class just might blossom into a class leader.
 That’s the moment teaching becomes the greatest job on earth!